germaximus/GeneExpressionCookbook/README.md

 #-a  Output all positions (including those with zero depth)
 #-aa Output absolutely all positions, including unused reference sequences.
 #-o  Write output to FILE
-#-r CHR:FROM-TO  Only report depth in specified region.
+#-r CHR:FROM-TO  Only report depth in a specified region.
+If aligned in transcriptome coordinates, the CHR is the name of the transcript.
 ```